msantos/alcove/README.md

                 If a child process exits because of a signal, notify the controlling Erlang process.

-            flowcontrol : 1 | 0 : 0
+            flowcontrol : int32_t() : -1 (disabled)

-                Sets whether flow control is enabled/disabled by default for a newly forked process forked.
+                Sets the default flow control behaviour for a newly forked process.
 Flow control is applied after the child process calls exec().

                 See setcpid/5.